CodeShadowing95/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8- Script that writes into a file the result of the command ls -la 9- Duplicate the last line of the file iacta
-10- Script that deletes all the regular files and subfolders of the current directory with the .js extension
+10- Script that deletes all the regular files and subfolders of the current directory with the .js extension 11- Count the number of directories and subdirectories in the current directory